openstack-archive/sahara/doc/source/overview.rst

 The aim of this project is to enable users to easily provision and manage Hadoop clusters on OpenStack.
 It is worth mentioning that Amazon provides Hadoop for several years as Amazon Elastic MapReduce (EMR) service.

-Savanna aims to provide users with simple means to provision Hadoop clusters by specifying several parameters like Hadoop version, cluster topology, nodes hardware details and a few more.
-After user fills in all the parameters, Savanna deploys the cluster in a few minutes.
+Sahara aims to provide users with simple means to provision Hadoop clusters by specifying several parameters like Hadoop version, cluster topology, nodes hardware details and a few more.
+After user fills in all the parameters, Sahara deploys the cluster in a few minutes.
-Also Savanna provides means to scale already provisioned cluster by adding/removing worker nodes on demand.
+Also Sahara provides means to scale already provisioned cluster by adding/removing worker nodes on demand.

 The solution will address following use cases: